Oct 30, 2018

 We all want what’s best for kids and that includes guiding them on appropriate etiquette and digital responsibility.
 Below is a quick list of ways a contract could be beneficial for your family.

 There is a lot of bad behavior online, especially on social media sites like Facebook, Instagram and Snapchat.
 It’s important to tell kids what is expected of them, what is appropriate and what isn’t.
-For more info on social media etiquette, read our article, To Post or Not to Post.

 It’s in writing.
 It’s on paper.
 The contract is a tangible thing that you can keep on the fridge or by the family computer as a reminder of the rules.
 Because all family members sign this contract, everyone understands and agrees to the terms outlined.
 No ifs, ands, or buts.